Damon118/MS1/README.md

 to increase their online presence and promote e-commerce.
 With this project, we set out to establish an online presence for our start-up business, address the relatively slow uptake of e-commerce solutions by retailers in the horticultural sector in Ireland, provide optimal user experience and produce a real-life demonstration of my development expertise for my user centric frontend development milestone project.
-It’s designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.
+It’s designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers.

 ## UX